mapbox/mapbox-cli-py/README.md

 Options:
   -t, --resource-type [tokens|styles|accounts|tilesets]
-                                  The resource being requested.  [required] -u, --username TEXT             The username for the account that own the resource.  [required] -i, --id TEXT                   The id for the resource.
+                                  The resource being requested.  [required] -u, --username TEXT             The username for the account that owns the resource.  [required] -i, --id TEXT                   The id for the resource.
   -s, --start TEXT                The ISO-formatted start date.